Rey Ordóñez: New York Mets

 Ordóñez joined the Single-A St. Lucie Mets of the Florida State League in 1994 and later that season moved up to Double-A with the Eastern League's Binghamton Mets.
 He made his major league debut in 1996.
 Ordóñez won three consecutive Gold Glove Awards for his outstanding defensive play with the Mets from 1997 to 1999.
 During the 1999 and 2000 seasons, Ordóñez set a major league record for shortstops by playing 101 consecutive games without committing a fielding error.
 Furthermore, in 1999, Ordóñez committed only four errors while posting a .994 fielding percentage.
 It is arguably the best defensive single-season performance ever by a major league shortstop based on the number of errors.

 Though he rarely struck out and was capable of laying down sacrifice bunts, Ordóñez was not a particularly effective hitter.
 Besides a career batting average of .246, he was not a good base stealer, drew few walks and little power.
 His lifetime OPS of .600 was almost 200 points lower than the major league average (.782 in 2000, for example).

 Ordóñez's defensive play never recovered after he fractured his left arm on May 29, 2000, when attempting to tag the Los Angeles Dodgers' F.P.
 Santangelo out at second base, an injury that prevented the three-time Gold Glove winner from playing in the 2000 World Series (the Subway Series) against the New York Yankees.
 Given that he offered little offensively, with his defense diminished, his value as a player became drastically reduced.
 Ordóñez was taunted by unhappy Mets fans throughout the 2002 season, particularly because the much-heralded double play combination of him and Roberto Alomar failed to produce.

-After the Mets were swept in a double header by the Braves on September 27, 2002, Ordóñez was quoted by Andrew Marchand of the New York Post as saying, “I don’t want to play here no more.
-The fans here are too stupid.
-You have to play perfect every game.
-You can’t make an error.
-You can’t go 0-for-4.
-Are we like [bleeping] machines?”